Chess World Cup: Format

 Some criticism has been leveled at the scheduling effects, with the event being rather long (26 days), particularly with almost all of the players having left long before the end.
 Fatigue thus plays a critical role, and while some players seek to conserve energy by avoiding tiebreaks, others "agree" (either explicitly or implicitly) to make short draws in the 2 long games and decide the winner in tiebreaks.
 It is often remarked that the system is mostly a lottery of who survives, though better players have more chances on the whole.
 The anticlimax of the 4-round final, with both players now already qualified for the Candidates, has also been criticized.

 Winners

 "Qual" refers to the number of players who qualify for the Candidates Tournament (marked with green background).
 For example, in 2015, the top 2 finishers qualified for the 2016 Candidates Tournament.
+In 2021, Sergey Karjakin qualified for the 2022 Candidates Tournament via the World Cup, but was subsequently disqualified for making statements in support of the Russian invasion of Ukraine.
+In 2023, only the top three players were meant to qualify, but Magnus Carlsen declined to participate in the Candidates; thus the fourth place, Nijat Abasov, qualified as well.

 All tournaments since 2005 were played in single-elimination format, as seen in the format section above.